Contrast-Security-OSS/contrastscan-action/README.md

 This GitHub action and the **[Contrast Maven plugin](https://github.com/Contrast-Security-OSS/contrast-maven-plugin)** accomplish the same thing.
 You cannot use both at the same time.

-For example, If you are using maven to build your code and you run org.contrastsecurity.maven:scan during the build, do not use the Contrast Scan GitHub action.
+For example, if you are using maven to build your code and you run org.contrastsecurity.maven:scan during the build, do not use the Contrast Scan GitHub action.

 ## **Initial steps for using the action**